 But, every so often, you’ll come across worldly sights that, against all odds, are real…

-And Spotted Lake, British Columbia is one of them.
+And Lake Kliluk (AKA Spotted Lake), British Columbia is one of them.

-Located in Osoyoos, British Columbia, Spotted Lake is a natural marvel unique to the world because of its spotted pattern, caused when the lake’s water evaporates in the summer.
-Those driving along Highway 3 will easily spot the lake (pun… sorry), but duh, how could you not stop and take a few photos?!
+Located in Osoyoos, British Columbia, Lake Khiluk (known coloquially as Spotted Lake) is a natural marvel unique to the world because of its spotted pattern, caused when the lake’s water evaporates in the summer, leaving colourful mineral deposits that settle around the lake like spots.

 [Brief pause for your minds to explode]

 But wait for it – there’s actually more.
 Spotted Lake is also a sacred site that carries a deep significance for the area’s First Nations people.